tcrouzet/geogram/README.md

 # Geogram

-Geogram is a web app to tracks adventures.
+Geogram is a web app to track adventures.

 Look an implementation at [geo.zefal.com](https://geo.zefal.com/).